 The positive impact of healthy eating habits on the overall health of an individual’s hair is as equally significant as the negative impact of poor eating habits.
 A poor diet that is lacking in nutritional content does not benefit anyone’s hair, and this is especially the case for hair transplant patients.
 Ideally, a change in dietary habits will have occurred well in advance of the procedure, but, if it has not, then the patient should make a concerted effort to avoid foods that are lacking in nutritional content, are highly processed or include a great deal of sugar content, especially if it is added sugars.

-Hair transplant patients who are seeking to get the most out of their procedure should avoid fast food restaurants as well as any beverages that include far too much added sugar.
+Hair transplant patients who are seeking to get the most out of their procedure should avoid to eat in fast food restaurants as well as any beverages that include far too much added sugar after hair transplant.
 Completely overhauling a diet is undeniably difficult, so patients should keep in mind that they are making an important investment in their future and should do everything within their power to protect that investment, including making critical dietary changes and avoiding highly processed foods that are simply lacking in nutrients and are really nothing more than empty calories.